windmill-labs/windmilldocs/docs/misc/2_setup_oauth/index.md

 # How to setup OAuth

 The oauth.json need to be mounted from your windmill server instances.
-On the docker-compose.yml, this would correspond to uncommenting thoese [2 lines](https://github.com/windmill-labs/windmill/blob/main/docker-compose.yml#L41-L42) and have an oauth.json file in the same folder as the docker-compose.yml.
+On the docker-compose.yml, this would correspond to uncommenting these [2 lines](https://github.com/windmill-labs/windmill/blob/main/docker-compose.yml#L41-L42) and have an oauth.json file in the same folder as the docker-compose.yml.

 The oauth.json has the following structure:
 ```json